 Headlining the festival’s wide-ranging program, these films include some of the most anticipated new works from some of the world’s most revered auteurs and exciting new filmmakers.

-A perennial favourite, Night Shift is the home of things that go bump in the dark, weird, eerie, outlandish and hilarious cinematic spaces.
+A perennial favourite, Night Shift is the home of things that go bump in the dark, weird, outlandish and hilarious cinematic spaces.

 The much-loved and internationally acclaimed MIFF Shorts program highlights the art of saying more with less.

 No-one likes a talker in the theatre.
-But outside the cinema, that’s another matter – MIFF Talks will have you discussing, questioning and arguing all things cinematic with the festival’s guests filmmakers and personalities.
+But outside the cinema, that’s another matter – MIFF Talks will have you discussing, questioning and arguing all things cinematic with the festival’s guest filmmakers and personalities.